Sending FBA goods to Amazon: How to ensure your inbound shipment arrives safely at the warehouse

 Conclusion: Sending FBA goods to Amazon

-It’s not quite as easy as Fulfillment by Amazon sounds.
-While sellers can send their FBA goods directly to an Amazon logistics center, the regulations regarding shipment size, packaging material, labeling, etc. are indeed a challenge.
+It’s not as easy as Fulfillment by Amazon sounds.
+While merchants can send their FBA goods directly to an Amazon logistics center, the regulations regarding shipment size, packaging material, labeling, etc. are quite a challenge.
 It is important to prepare well or work with professionals.

 Frequently Asked Questions

 The Amazon FBA fees and costs vary depending on the product category and booked services.
-Typically, there is a minimum referral fee of 15%.
-More information can be found here: Overview of all FBA costs for 2024.
+Usually, a minimum referral fee of 15% applies.
+More information can be found here: All FBA costs for 2024 at a glance.

 Typically, the FBA seller ships their goods directly to an Amazon warehouse.
 There, the products are entered into the system and stored until they are sold.
 In the case of an order, they are packed and finally shipped by robots and/or employees.
-Should a return occur, Amazon also handles the processing.
+If there is a return, Amazon also handles the processing.

 No, there are no signs of that.
 Economically, Fulfillment by Amazon has been a success for the trading platform, as the marketplace business now generates more revenue for Amazon than its own sales.